×

 I've tested dozens of Lenovo laptops over the past year and can help you understand their differences.
 I considered multiple factors, such as design, performance, display, and price.

 Choosing the best Lenovo laptop was difficult at first because there were many great options.
 After much deliberation, the choice was obvious: the sixth-generation ThinkPad T14s takes the top spot.
-The device has many of the important qualities you could want in a laptop: powerful performance, a high-resolution display, and a 5MP webcam.
+The device has many of the important qualities you could want in a business laptop: powerful performance, a high-resolution display, and a 5MP webcam.

 Sort by All